After 12 years, two children and 'Barbie,' Greta Gerwig and Noah Baumbach quietly marry

 Greta Gerwig and Noah Baumbach are officially married, their representative told The Associated Press Wednesday.

+After being wed at New York City Hall, the couple attended Billy Joel's Tuesday night concert at Madison Square Garden, Page Six reported.

-Baumbach was previously married to and shares a child with Jennifer Jason Leigh.
+Baumbach was previously married to and shares a son with Jennifer Jason Leigh.

-Gerwig and Baumbach wrote “Barbie” during the pandemic, not knowing if it would ever actually get made.
+Gerwig, 40, and Baumbach, 54, wrote “Barbie” during the pandemic, not knowing if it would ever actually get made.
 In a “60 Minutes” interview from earlier this year Baumbach said that Gerwig signed them up to write it without telling him and he even tried to get out of it.
 His attempts, he laughed, were unsuccessful because “Greta was persistent and Greta saw something,” he said.

 The film became a cultural phenomenon and the highest grosser of the year, with over $1.4 billion in ticket sales, as well as a presumed Oscar contender.